Disordered harmonic chain with random masses and springs: a combinatorial approach: Low frequency analysis

 In the $\lambda\to0$ limit, the integral is dominated by $m\lesssim\sqrt{4K/\lambda}$, hence the behaviour $\gamma(\lambda)\sim\lambda^{\nu/2}$.
 In order to extract the precise coefficient of the power law, we consider

 The integral has a limit for $\lambda\to0$, given by

-Performing the subtitution $K\to\Kb$, we recover \textit{exactly} the result \eqref{eq:LyapForMu>2andNu<2} obtained with the combinatorial approach.
+Performing the subtitution $K\to\Kb$, we recover \textit{exactly} the result \eqref{eq:LyapForMu>2andNu<2} obtained with the combinatorial approach for random spring constants.
 This observation shows that in this case, our combinatorial method provides the exact asymptotic result for the Lyapunov exponent at small~$\lambda$ [i.e. exact leading order and next leading order terms of $\Omega(\lambda)$].